Steve Leone, Associate Editor, RenewableEnergyWorld.com

 July 05, 2012 | 18 Comments

-It's day six of the storm-induced power outage that has crippled much of the Eastern United States under unrelenting heat and painfully slow repairs.
+New Hampshire, USA -- It's day six of the storm-induced power outage that has crippled much of the Eastern United States under unrelenting heat and painfully slow repairs.
 The unmistakable irony for more than 1 million people still without power on Thursday is that the sweltering sun that followed the brutal storms was tailor-made for rooftop PV with battery storage — a combination that keeps the lights on even in a blackout.

 That certainly would have cooled some of the frustration of those sitting with air conditioners idle.
 The reality, though, is the areas hit hardest by the outages are not among the hottest markets in residential solar.
 And storage remains in its infancy for grid-tied systems.
 Across the globe, solar with storage is seen as commendable but not yet viable.
 Even those who understand the technology are often deterred by the cost, even though it gets around the challenges of intermittency.

 But there’s work being done to learn more about the pairing of solar and storage, and how it would impact loads, integration and, ultimately, customers.
 During an outage, the benefits are obvious.
 But there are everyday benefits as well.

 Earlier this year, Kyocera announced plans to introduce a residential solar-battery system in the Japanese market as early as this summer.
 The impetus was last summer’s energy shortage that followed the shutdown of nuclear reactors.
 The thinking was that some Japanese residents would be willing to pay a premium for solar-battery pairing.
 It remains to be seen whether solar plus storage will catch on in Japan.